dcogb/dcogb.github.io/documentation/kohana/security/validation.md

 ## Provided Rules

-Kohana provides a set of useful rules in the [Valid] class:
+Mountain Valley Church of God provides a set of useful rules in the [Valid] class:

 Rule name                 | Function
 ------------------------- |-------------------------------------------------